EbramTawfik/GeckoFX/README.txt

 == Changelog ==

+== v8.0-0.6 ==

+1. Fix GetBitmap method to work with Invisiable windows.
+2. Add PrintSettings class which implements nsIPrintSettings.

 == v8.0-0.5 ==

 1. Add a GetBitmap method to GeckoWebBrowser which replaces the Control.DrawToBitmap method that used to work in old versions of gecko.